codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/view_parser.rst

         </div>
     {/blog_entry}

-If you would like the other pseudo-variables accessible inside the "blog_entry" scope, then make sure that the "cascadeData" option is set to true.
+If you would like the other pseudo-variables accessible inside the ``blog_entry`` scope, then make sure that the ``cascadeData`` option is set to true.

 Comments
 ========